St Luke's Church, Farnworth: The legend of the griffin

 This tells the story of how a griffin was terrorising the people and the animals of the area.
 The village blacksmith was persuaded to fight it.
-This he did and after a long struggle he was victorious and killed it.
-He was acclaimed as a hero by the people and given the name of "The Bold".
+After a prolonged battle, he emerged victorious, slaying the griffin and earning acclaim as a hero by the people and given the name of "The Bold".
 This is said to be the origin of the family name of Bold and the griffin appears on all the family's heraldic decorations.